edwinmeyer/contacts-api-service/README.md

 # Contacts API Service &ndash; A Ruby on Rails 5 Sample Application
-## with Rbenv, Postgres, JSON, Active Model Serializers, and Git
+## with Rbenv, Postgres or MySQL, JSON, Active Model Serializers, and Git
 ### *Edwin W. Meyer*
+### Updated July 20-23, 2019

 ## Background
 *Contacts API Service* is a sample Ruby on Rails 5 'api-only' application that maintains a simple contact list and serves it to an API client.
 Its goal is to build in a fairly concise step-wise fashion a multi-featured  API structure.
 The problem domain demonstrates basic API features &ndash; it is not intended to be a practical contact list application.